rclement/datasette-dashboards/README.md

 define the `layout` array property as a grid / matrix:

 - Each entry represents a row of charts
-- Each column is referring a chart `alias` property
+- Each column is referring a chart by its property name

 ## Development